StrangeBeeCorp/docs/docs/thehive/administration/observable-types/create-an-observable-type.md

 This topic provides step-by-step instructions for creating an [observable](../../user-guides/analyst-corner/cases/observables/about-observables.md) type in TheHive.

-This is useful if you want to extend the predefined list of observable types with custom ones.
+Use this procedure to extend the predefined list of observable types with custom ones.

 {!includes/administrator-access-manage-observable-types.md!}